 The aim should be to use automation in the majority of instances, ensuring a swift onboarding journey in most cases, while reserving the highly skilled and experienced compliance analysts’ time to work on cases that present a higher risk.
 This should create the right balance within the overall due diligence effort.

 PassFort facilitates more than 4.5 million customer onboarding journeys for financial institutions each year in 197 countries worldwide.

-If you would like to talk about automating ID checks or digital transformation of your KYC and AML processes, we would love to hear from you - get in touch anytime!
+If you would like to talk to us about automating your ID checks or digital transformation of your KYC and AML processes, we would love to hear from you.
+Please get in touch anytime.